World War II was the deadliest military conflict in history. Over 65 million people died which was over 2.5% of the world population . . .

 She used the bayonet to create a small hole through the side of the berm behind which she was hiding just big enough to put just the rim of the M1 through and aim it.
 The pain was intense as she lay stomach down, aiming the M1 toward the nest where the big .50 hid.

-The smoke from the fire of the gas tank was thinning as the fuel ran out.
+The smoke from the fire of the gas tank was thinning as the fuel tank emptied.
 The Germans had not seen her exact location because of the veil of smoke.
 But they could readily see remains of the corpses burned in the fire and that one seat was empty.
 They wouldn't rest until they had found and eliminated that threat.

 She sat there watching for her chance, and asked the Lord to help her silence that big .50.
 A slight breeze cleared the heavy black smoke for just a couple of seconds.
 She saw a young German ground pounder stand up to toss the grenade he was rearing back to throw.
 Her bullet caught him in the head and the grenade fell with him back into the gun nest.
 The blast seemed modest in comparison to the report of the big .50.
 Actually, quite muffled.
 But it did its work.